HanaFrances/pca-on-genotype-project/README.md

 # PCA on Genotype Project

-This project was modeled after the github of MariaNattestad which was inspired by the Nature paper Genes Mirror Georgraphy within Europe by Novembre et.
+I recreated a computational biology analysis by Maria Nattestad [link to analysis on youtube here](https://www.youtube.com/watch?v=-PCKK_nwFdA&feature=youtu.be).
+This vidoe was inspired by the Nature paper Genes Mirror Georgraphy within Europe by Novembre et.
 Al. In this paper they used Principal Component Analysis (PCA) to produce a two-dimentional visual summary of SNP variation that mirrored a geographoc map of Europe.

 ### Files in this project